03 April 2020

 - Stock your product with minimal promotional effort: This is sort of a half-way point that results from distributors not holding-up their end of the arrangement.
 But, sometimes it's not entirely their fault.
 If you don't supply product training, promotional materials, or are not responsive to their enquiries, or don't fulfill stock orders in a timely manner, then they will put more effort into other easier to sell products.
 It might also be that your value proposition is a dud and even the best distributor in the world couldn't sell it.

 - Stock your product with maximum promotion: a good performing distributor will go all out to develop the market using direct selling (visiting potential customers), and engaging in other market activities.
-This isn't purely out of good nature - they are making a margin on these products.
+This isn't purely out of good nature - after all, that's the business they are in.

 Distributor agreements often set minimum agreed sales targets for the distributor to reach each year (with a year-to-year growth factor built in).
 The implicit threat (or incentive) is that failure to meet targets would be grounds for cancelling their distributorship and moving the business elsewhere.